s-lindenau/OpenMusicScrobbler/README.md

 ### Description
 The Open Music Scrobbler can be used to manually scrobble anything from your [Discogs User Collection](https://www.discogs.com/user/example) to Last.fm.

 This project originated as a personal learning experience in the time my employer has reserved for us to pursue personal growth.
-In that context i will be working on this project at least one day per month.
+In that context I will be working on this project at least one day per month.

 If you just want to easily scrobble something you listened to, I suggest checking out the following projects:
 - https://openscrobbler.com